 The Northeast Indiana PMI Chapter offers the David Arthur Maynard Scholarship program which is designed to financially assist and encourage qualified applicants in obtaining degrees from accredited academic institutions of higher learning in the field of project management or any field with any relation to project management such as business, technology, or engineering.
-One $1,000 scholarship will be awarded annually; applications are accepted May 1st through June 30th.
+One $1,000 scholarship will be awarded annually.

 The David Arthur Maynard Scholarship program has been named in honor of one of our founding fathers who is still very active in our chapter.
 Mr. Maynard serves on the PMI NEIC board of directors as the VP of Professional Development.
 His work background includes the NASA shuttle program, as well as F16, Learjet 55, and Airbus A320 projects.
 He also worked as the General Manager of Systems Management Inc. that focused on problem projects.

 - Any individual who is, or will be, a student in good standing at an institute of higher learning during the period covered by the nomination.
 Scholarships are limited to use at an accredited degree granting institution of higher learning.

 - Previous award recipients can reapply each year

 - Full-time and part-time studies are both eligible for consideration.

 - An application.
 Click here to download the application.